jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 		- Everything is self-owned and consistency of application state is maintained by storing hashes of actions to a global [[thoughts/DHT|DHT]] which allows for peer accountability
 	- Things that I think are unaddressed
 		- Documentation was well-written but the terminology was confusing at times.
 Was not immediately obvious what part each piece played
 		- How important is global data-witnessing?
-Why do we need social pressures for this when we can do this using cryptography?
+Why do we need social pressures for this when we can do this using [[thoughts/cryptography|cryptography]]?
 			- This also means that progress cannot be made until a node is back online (otherwise, actions remain unvalidated)
 		- Problem of getting people to migrate off of existing platforms remains unsolved
 		- Developer experience is difficult to set up and get started (see [HApp setup docs](https://developer.holochain.org/happ-setup/)) -- heavy use of technical terminology